jackfirth/rhombus-brainstorming/stream_pipelines.md

     // we want the heaviest widgets
     sorting(w -> w.weight, descending=true),

-    // but only the 10 heaviest
+    // but only the 10 heaviest widgets taking(10),
-    taking(10),

     // get the prices of the heaviest widgets